visuttaja/Twamp7/README.md

 A. 7zip
 B. VC15
 What you get.
 One Click install.
 Compatible set up of Wamp stack.
-Still you can test other versions from php.net and apachelounge without changing configuration.
+You can test other versions from php.net and apachelounge without changing configuration.
 1. PHP php-7.2.8-Win32-VC15-x64.zip loaded from https://windows.php.net/download/
 2. APACHE httpd-2.4.34-win64-VC15.zip loaded from http://www.apachelounge.com/download/